 At the same time, the MathML 1.01 attributes still serve a purpose.
 Since they correspond directly to rendering properties needed for mathematics layout, they are very useful for describing MathML layout rules and algorithms.
-For this reason, and for backward compatibility, the MathML rendering rules suggested in this chapter continue to be described in terms of the rendering properties described by these MathML 1.01 style attributes.
+For this reason,

 The deprecated attributes are: